mongodb/docs/source/includes/driver-example-update-result.rst

        The operation returns a promise that provides a ``result`` containing the status of the operation.

+   # - id: java-async
+   #   content: |
+   #     The operation returns an instance of
+   #     com.mongodb.client.result.UpdateResult_
+   #     with the status of the
+   #     operation.
+   #
    # - id: php
    #   content: |
    #     The operation returns an instance of